abraham-leal/ccloud-schema-exporter/README.md

 #### Monitoring

 When specified with `-withMetrics`, `ccloud-schema-exporter` will export health metrics on `:9020/metrics`.
 These metrics are in Prometheus format for ease of parse.
-A sample grafana dashboard is under the `Samples` directory.
+A sample grafana dashboard is under the `samples` directory.

 #### Feature Requests / Issue Reporting